 Honestly, the thing I thought was the best though was the appetizer that we got which was a cashew dip.
 I asked the server what was in it and after a long, lackadaisical stare he said:

-After I a gave him a Three Stooges like smack (sound), he also told me that there was chickpeas in it also.
+After I a gave him a Three Stooges like smack (sound), he also told me that there were chickpeas in it also.

 That’s a start I guess.
 I took it from there.
-It’s possible that my version turned out even better than theirs…
+It’s possible that my Cashew Dip turned out even better than theirs…

 1) Drain chickpeas and add them to a bowl filled with cool water.
 Rub chickpeas together gently between your hands to remove their thin outer, tough skin.
 The skins should float to the top of the water and then you can scoop them off.
 You don't need to worry about getting them all.